coin-or/CHiPPS-ALPS/README.md

-ALPS Version 1.5 README
+ALPS Version 2.0 README
 =======================

 Welcome to ALPS.
 Alps is distributed under the Eclipse Public License and is freely redistributable.
-All source code and documentation is Copyright 2001-2017 by Lehigh University, Yan Xu, and Ted Ralphs.
+All source code and documentation is Copyright 2001-2017 by Lehigh University, Yan Xu, Aykut Bulut, and Ted Ralphs.
 This README may be distributed freely.

 TESTING STATUS
 ==============